 in social insect colonies

-CO2 concentration ranges from 1 to 2% in ant colonies, 0.8–5.2% in termite colonies and 0.2–9.9% in honey bee (Apis mellifera L.) colonies.
+CO2 concentration ranges from 1 to 2 percent in ant colonies, 0.8–5.2 percent in termite colonies and 0.2–9.9 percent in honey bee (Apis mellifera L.) colonies.
 Even though there is a considerable variation, it by far exceeds the normal levels in the atmosphere of 0,04%.
 The high CO2-levels could explain why the queen live far longer than her colony workers.
 Since the queen is in the colony all the time, she is constantly exposed to these high CO2 levels.

-A bee queen could be 3-4 years old, compared to a normal bee worker that only live for 2-3 months, she lives 10-12 times longer.
+A bee queen could be three to four years old, compared to a normal bee worker that only live for two to three months, she lives ten to twelve times longer.

 - Extended longevity of queen honey bees compared to workers is associated with peroxidation-resistant membranes: (Ref 8) “Assuming the same slope of the relationship between membrane peroxidation index and maximum lifespan as previously observed for mammal and bird species, we propose that the 3-fold difference in peroxidation index of phospholipids of queens and workers is large enough to account for the order-of-magnitude difference in their longevity.”

-Termites are among the most successful groups of insects on Earth, colonising most landmasses except Antarctica.
+Termites are among the most successful groups of insects on Earth, colonising all landmasses except Antarctica.
 The Termite Queen has a long life span.
 She can live up to 50 years, the longest for any insect.
-In comparison, termite workers normally live only 1-2 years.
+In comparison, termite workers normally live only ont to two years.